ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 This document will probably not deal with use cases from an end-user point of view, but rather on the technology verticals that wish to use RATS concepts (such as EAT) in their deployments.
+However, the end-user use cases for these verticales will be explained.

 End-user use cases that would either directly leverage RATS technology, or would serve to inform technology choices are welcome, however.